Leap year

-A leap year (also known as an intercalary year or bissextile year) is a calendar year that contains an additional day (or, in the case of a lunisolar calendar, a month) added to keep the calendar year synchronized with the astronomical year or seasonal year.
-Because astronomical events and seasons do not repeat in a whole number of days, calendars that have a constant number of days in each year will unavoidably drift over time with respect to the event that the year is supposed to track, such as seasons.
-By inserting ("intercalating") an additional day (a "leap day") or month into some years, the drift between a civilization's dating system and the physical properties of the Solar System can be corrected.
-A year that is not a leap year is a common year.
+A leap year (also known as an intercalary year or bissextile year) is a calendar year that contains an additional day (or, in the case of a lunisolar calendar, a month) compared to a common year.
+The 366th day (or 13th month) is added to keep the calendar year synchronised with the astronomical year or seasonal year.
+Since astronomical events and seasons do not repeat in a whole number of days, calendars having a constant number of days each year will unavoidably drift over time with respect to the event that the year is supposed to track, such as seasons.
+By inserting ("intercalating") an additional day—a leap day—or month—a leap month—into some years, the drift between a civilisation's dating system and the physical properties of the Solar System can be corrected.

-For example, in the Gregorian calendar, each leap year has 366 days instead of 365, by extending February to 29 days rather than the common 28.
-This extra leap day occurs in each year that is an integer multiple of 4 (except for years evenly divisible by 100, but not by 400).
-A leap year of 366 days has 52 weeks and two days, hence the year following a leap year will start later by two days of the week.
+An astronomical year lasts slightly less than 3651/4 days.
+The historic Julian calendar has three common years of 365 days followed by a leap year of 366 days, by extending February to 29 days rather than the common 28.
+The Gregorian calendar, the world's most widely used civil calendar, makes a further adjustment for the small error in the Julian algorithm; this extra leap day occurs in each year that is a multiple of 4, except for years evenly divisible by 100 but not by 400.
+Thus 1600, 2000 and 2400 are leap years, but not 1700, 1800, 1900, 2100, 2200, and 2300.

 In the lunisolar Hebrew calendar, Adar Aleph, a 13th lunar month, is added seven times every 19 years to the twelve lunar months in its common years to keep its calendar year from drifting through the seasons.
-In the Bahá'í Calendar, a leap day is added when needed to ensure that the following year begins on the March equinox.
+In the Solar Hijri and Bahá'í calendars, a leap day is added when needed to ensure that the following year begins on the March equinox.